 Auto Reroute: If you happen to depart from your original route, the internal navigation system recalculates the route and provides new route instructions.

-Detour: The navigation system attempts to get you back on your original route as quickly as possible, after calculating a detour.
-If the route you are currently taking is the only reasonable option, the DNX7180 might not calculate a detour.
+Detour: You can also select a specific area to detour around.
+The navigation system will attempt to get you back on your original route as quickly as possible, after calculating a detour.
+If the route you are currently taking is the only reasonable option, the DNX6190HD might not calculate a detour.

 Trip Log: The Trip Log creates a bread crumb trail (trip log) of your movement.
 At any time the entire track log can be displayed on the map.
 You can also reset the track log whenever you like.